 - Select the Choice Plus plan.

 - Enter the domain name (web address) you want to use for your site.
 Use .com.
 Examples: yourdomain.com or websitehowto.com.
 Click Next.
 (Domain taken?
-Scroll down and try another!)
+Scroll down that Bluehost page to try another!)

 - Enter your account information.